kkipngenokoech/veltech/README.md

       -  Less/SCSS/CSS
       -  Commits
 2. Loaders to show that data is being fetched
-3. Logging service for application errors
+3. Logging service for application errors$ git push production
+fatal: 'production' does not appear to be a git repository
+fatal: Could not read from remote repository.

+Please make sure you have the correct access rights and the repository exists. the@Alchemy:~/Documents/programming/veltech$
 4. Use of a UI library for a polished-looking application e.g. Tailwind, Bootstrap, Foundation,Material, Bulma etc

 ## TECHNOLOGY USED: